orisai/nette-di/docs/README.md

 }
 ```

-In application entrypoint (`index.php`) - get the configurator, create a container, get the application and run it.
+In the application entry point (`index.php`) – get the configurator, create a container, get the application and run it:

 ```php
 use App\Bootstrap;